Help

 Credits will be accepted for coursework with grades of "C" or higher.
 Before enrolling for coursework at another institution, students must receive approval from the Registrar's Office by submitting the Acceptance of Coursework from Another Institution form.

-Residential students who wish to withdraw from college during the semester must obtain a withdrawal form from the Registrar's Office and complete the withdrawal process by obtaining the necessary signatures.
-Students in online programs must complete the drop/withdrawal form for online students.
-Students will be granted honorable dismissal and receive W's in their registered courses provided the withdrawal form is submitted to the Registrar's Office within the time limit for dropping courses.
-Determination of tuition, room and board refunds is based upon the date the student completes the withdrawal process.
+Students who wish to withdraw from college during a semester must obtain a withdrawal form from the Registrar's office and complete the withdrawal process by obtaining the necessary signatures.
+The completed form must be returned to the Student Life Office within two business days of notifying either the Registrar's office or the Student Life Office of the student's intent to withdraw from college.
+Students will be granted honorable dismissal and receive withdrawal status (W's) in their registered courses provided the withdrawal form is submitted to the office of the registrar within the time limit for dropping courses.
+Determination of tuition, room and board refunds is based upon the date the student initiates the withdrawal process.

-Students who leave college without completing the official withdrawal process (or after the deadline for dropping courses) may not be granted honorable dismissal.
-A grade of F is given in each course in which they were registered.
+Students who leave college without completing the official withdrawal process will not be granted honorable dismissal.
+A grade of "F" is given in each course in which they were registered.